Audit Logs¶

 escape-cli audit list --event-type user.authenticated

-escape-cli audit list --event-type user.login
+escape-cli audit list --event-type user.logged-out

 # Configuration changes